 At Tyo Placenta, your safety is of paramount importance.
 Working with organ tissue is a big deal, and I treat it as such.
 Every placenta, every time.
 Here are just a few of the things that Tyo Placenta has in place to give you peace of mind:

-- I am Chicagoland’s only trained and certified APPA-C, having completed APPA’s rigorous placenta encapsulation training program (estimated at 200+ hours of training)
+- We are Chicagoland’s only trained and certified APPA-C team, having completed APPA’s rigorous placenta encapsulation training program (estimated at 200+ hours of training for each of us)

-- I am trained and certified through the National Restaurant Association as a ServSafe Food Handler
+- We are trained and certified through the National Restaurant Association as a ServSafe Food Handler

-- I am trained and certified through APPA’s Blood Borne Pathogens course
+- We are trained and certified through APPA’s Blood Borne Pathogens course

-- I utilize single-use equipment to minimize the risk of cross-contamination, when appropriate
+- When appropriate, we utilize single-use equipment to minimize the risk of cross-contamination

-- I only use EPA-approved disinfectants for non-disposable items
+- We only use EPA-approved disinfectants for non-disposable items

 All certificates are current and are available for you to view.
-I periodically review material for updates and follow along with the current research and developments in the placenta world.
-APPA requires renewal every year; my membership is current through September 2019.
-I renew my blood borne pathogens certificate every year and my food handlers certificate every three years.
+We periodically review material for updates and follow along with the current research and developments in the placenta world.
+APPA requires renewal every year; our memberships are current through 2020.
+We renew our blood borne pathogens certificate every year and our food handlers certificate every three years.